 Join us while we discuss the different theories people have about why your guinea pig might make a chirping sound.

-What is the Chirping Sound?
+What Is the Chirping Sound?

 Guinea pigs are normally quiet creatures, and many people that have not owned one may not know that they make any noise at all.
 However, those of us who have had a few as pets know they can make a wide range of unique sounds that they will use to let us know how they are feeling.
 One of the strangest of all is the chirp.
-The chirp is an unexpectedly loud short repeating tone produced by a guinea pig.
+The chirp is an unexpectedly loud, short repeating tone produced by a guinea pig.
 If you have never heard it before, you will likely think that it is a bird outside your window until you make a closer inspection.

 Your guinea pig can begin chirping at any time during the day or night, but we found it to be more common at night when things settle down.
-In some cases, they can continue to chirp for ten minutes or more and may stop when we enter the room but start again when we leave.
+In some cases, they can continue to chirp for 10 minutes or more and may stop when we enter the room but start again when we leave.

 1. Loss of a Loved One

 Because many owners notice that the guinea appears to be in a trance-like state while it’s making the chirping sound, it can be that it’s mourning the loss of a loved one.
-Since it often occurs after another dies, there seems to be some evidence to this theory.
-If you keep two pigs together for an extended time, you may hear this sound after one of them dies.
+Since it often occurs after another guinea pig dies, there seems to be some evidence to this theory.
+If you keep two guinea pigs together for an extended time, you may hear this sound after one of them dies.

 2. Post-Traumatic Stress Disorder

-Some owners noticed that their guinea pig might make this sound if they have been through a stressful or dangerous series of events, like after being chased and narrowly escaping a cat.
+Some owners noticed that their guinea pig might make this sound if they have been through a stressful or dangerous series of events, like after being chased by and narrowly escaping a cat.
 This idea suggests that the chirping sound results from post-traumatic stress and is a way to cope with a tense situation.

 3. Warning Sound